Probation Violation Attorneys in Clearwater

 When you are arrested for a crime, you are presumed innocent until proven guilty.
 If you are picked up for a probation violation, there is no such presumption of innocence.

-A Defendant on probation simply misses the deadline for paying a fee.
-As a result, he sits in jail for three weeks waiting for a hearing because he doesn't have a lawyer.
+If a defendant on probation simply misses the deadline for paying a fee, it can result in jail for three weeks waiting for a hearing because the defendant doesn’t have a Clearwater probation violation lawyer on his or her side.

 Florida’s zero tolerance policy for probation violations is one of the reasons our jails are so overcrowded.
 People who may have committed a minor infraction of the terms of their probation are locked away for long stretches of time.